Lucas Auer

 Lucas Auer (born 11 September 1994) is an Austrian racing driver.
-He is the nephew of former Formula 1 driver Gerhard Berger.
-He currently drives for HTP Winward Motorsport in DTM.
-He was a member of the Red Bull Junior Team.
+He currently drives for Mercedes-AMG in DTM and the GT World Challenge Europe, where he won the overall and sprint championship in 2024.
+He is the nephew of former Formula 1 driver Gerhard Berger, and spent one season in Super Formula as a Red Bull Junior Team member.

 Early career

-In October 2011, Lucas Auer won the 2011 JK Racing Asia Series season championship.
-Then the young Austrian tested a F3 Euroseries car at Valencia, with his 52-year-old uncle Gerhard Berger looking on.
+In October 2011, Auer won the 2011 JK Racing Asia Series season championship.
+He then tested a F3 Euroseries car at Valencia, with his 52-year-old uncle Gerhard Berger looking on.

 On 25 August 2012, Auer, driving for Van Amersfoort Racing, won the 21st round of the German F3 season, held at the 4.534-kilometre Lausitzring.
 He finished second in the Championship.

-After the 4 season Mercedes Deutsche Tourenwagen Masters campaign, in December 2018 the Red Bull Junior Team announced that Auer would join the junior program from the 2019 season and he was confirmed to race the Super Formula Championship 2019 season.
+After the four season Mercedes Deutsche Tourenwagen Masters campaign, in December 2018 the Red Bull Junior Team announced that Auer would join the junior program from the 2019 season and he was confirmed to race the Super Formula Championship 2019 season.
 Auer was released from the program after a single season by "mutual consent", with team manager Helmut Marko citing Auer's age and lack of FIA Super License points as reasons for their split.
 He would return to DTM the next year with BMW Team RMR.

-Personal information
+Personal life

-Lucas is the nephew of former Benetton, McLaren and Ferrari F1 driver Gerhard Berger.
+Auer is the nephew of former Benetton, McLaren and Ferrari F1 driver Gerhard Berger.
 He is the son of Berger's sister Claudia, who runs a transport company in Wörgl in Tyrol – not far from Berger's own family business.